jstych/zapier-style-guide/Voice and Tone Situations.md

 ### What the User is Thinking

+I can't wait to see what Zapier's creating now!

 ### What the User is Feeling

+- Excitement
+- Trust
+- Curiosity

 ### Tips

+- Aim to make people smile.
+- Feel free to be funny and informal.
+- That said, match your reader's tone in conversation.
+Don't reply with a gif when someone is voicing a concern.
+- Avoid current events and controversial topics.
+Be appropriate.

 ### What Zapier says

+Psst...
+Hey, you, we've got a Google search cheat sheet you might want to peek at: http://zpr.io/PqicM

 # Error Message